grematt/Chess-Game/README.md

 # Chess-Game
 Bare bones chess game between two human players using the same computer.
-Created using Java Swing.
+Created using Java Swing. <br />
+**NOTE: A monitor large enough to support a 1000 x 1000 swing window must be used to prevent the window from being cut off.
+This may be an issue for smaller laptops.**

 # Features
 * Drag and drop functionality